County officials across WV dealing with numerous challenges

 “Almost everything certainly needs to be looked at for any way we can help reduce face-to-face contact,” Johnson said.
 “One of our biggest struggles is that this has to go on.
 If we don’t get our work done, then we can’t file all our data with the auditor and it snowballs into ‘how will everybody get their budgets done?’”

-When the outbreak began, Johnson made the decision to allow his staff to work remotely, directing 100 percent of daily operations be done by phone and email.
-Now that the office has transitioned back to 50 percent capacity, he estimated that 70 percent of interactions were still being done via phone, mail or email.
+When the outbreak began, Johnson made the decision to allow his staff to work remotely, directing 100% of daily operations be done by phone and email.
+Now that the office has transitioned back to 50% capacity, he estimated that 70% of interactions were still being done via phone, mail or email.

 As for future operations, he anticipates a higher percentage of remote work.

 “We’ve been moving in that direction anyway, this just catapulted us to a new level,” he said.
-“I think my office will be 75-80 percent remote in the next five years anyway.
+“I think my office will be 75-80% remote in the next five years anyway.
 This has just moved the bar forward and people are now looking for ways to do things remotely.”

 Though Johnson and his staff miss daily courthouse socialization, safety must come first, he said.